 Winter: 11 a.m. - 5 p.m.

-Access services for guided tours including sign language interpretation and tactile tours with verbal description are available by request.
-Please visit the Tours page and use the online contact form (indicate tactile tour or sign-language interpreter in the message field) or call 202-633-3056 to request accessibility services.
+Access services for guided tours, including sign language interpretation, hearing assistance devices and tactile tours with verbal description, are available by request.
+Please call 202-633-3056 to request accessibility services.

 Service dogs that are individually trained to do work or perform tasks for people with disabilities are welcome at the Zoo.